23 Ways to Make Money With a Cargo Van

 14. Turn Your Van Into a Mobile Billboard

+You can make extra cash with your cargo van by turning it into an advertisement on wheels.
 Many companies see vehicle advertising as a great way of spending their marketing dollars on building their brand.
 If you’re willing to cover your vehicle in advertising, this is an easy way to earn extra income without much effort.

 You can try partnering with businesses in your area.
-Also, check out Carvertise, a service that connects businesses with drivers ready to cover their cars in branding.
+Also, check out Carvertise or Wrapify, a service that connects companies with drivers ready to cover their cars in branding.
+If you have a plain white cargo van, reaching out and asking about opportunities in your area might be worthwhile.
 You can earn hundreds per month in passive income.

 15. Flip Cargo Vans to Vanlifers

 Van-dwelling is a lifestyle that has gained popularity in the past few years.
-Vanlifers travel and work remote jobs like freelance writing or web design to earn money on the road.
-Vanlifers post pictures of their rolling homes and adventures on Instagram under the hashtag #vanlife.
+Vanlifers travel and work remote jobs, such as freelance writing or web design, to earn money on the road.
 Many buy their vans and do the conversion themselves, but there is a market for ready-made vans.

 People want to live life, but they don’t have the tools or skills to transform a cargo van into a livable space.
-If you do, you could make thousands of dollars in profits by tricking out used vans for vanlifers.
+Modifying and flipping vans is not a side hustle with low startup costs.
+Beyond acquiring a van, you’ll need money to buy equipment and materials.
+But you could profit thousands of dollars by tricking out used vans for vanlifers.

 16. Flip Furniture

-Sometimes old furniture needs new hardware, scratches removed, or fresh paint to look brand new.
+Sometimes, old furniture needs new hardware, scratches removed, or fresh paint to look brand new.
 You have a potential flip if the furniture is real wood and in fixable condition.

 17. Pressure Washing